NYPL/metadata-documentation/workflows/digitization/po.md

     - MSU staff [approves](/metadata-documentation/workflows/approvals/) the item(s)
     - Once approved in MMS, item(s) that meet the [criteria for appearance](/metadata-documentation/dc/criteria/) will be accessible on DC
         1. Searching DC using the PO number (without the "PO") will return any publicly accessible items that correspond to that PO
-- Pending POs where MSU staff have not yet received the related approval can be found in [Metadata Services › New Digitization › Digitization Tracking › Pending POs 🔒](https://app.clickup.com/2305128/v/l/26b38-9277)
+- Pending POs where MSU staff have not yet received the related approval can be found in [Metadata Services › New Digitization › Digitization Tracking › Active PO Digitization 🔒](https://app.clickup.com/2305128/v/l/26b38-9277)
     - Corresponding [Approvals 🔒](https://app.clickup.com/2305128/v/l/6-180919377-1) are connected to the Metadata Creation task as they are received by MSU

 ## See Also